Fixfast Ltd: Terms and Conditions

-9.7 When your refund will be made.
 We will make any refunds due to you as soon as possible.
-If you are a consumer exercising your right to change your mind then:
+If you are a consumer exercising your right to change your mind then

 (a) If we have not offered to collect the goods from you, your refund will be made within 14 days from the day on which we receive the goods back from you or, if earlier, the day on which you provide us with evidence that you have sent the goods back to us.
 For information about how to return goods to us, see clause 9.2.

 (b) In all other cases, your refund will be made within 14 days of your telling us you have changed your mind